jimo54/GetCleanProject/Codebook.md

 mean

       Mean
-         The mean value of the given feature measurements for the given subject and activity.
-         This value is calculated as the mean for all values for this feature for the subject and activity in the original data set.
+         The mean value of the given feature measurements for the given subject and activity, calculated as the mean of all values for this feature for the subject and activity in the data set.

 std

       Standard deviation
-         The standard deviation among the given feature measurements for the given subject and activity.
-This value is calculated as the standard deviation among all values for this feature for the subject and activity in the original data set.
+         The standard deviation among the given feature measurements for the given subject and activity, calculated as the standard deviation among all values for this feature for the subject and activity in the data set.